-This course introduces students to different ways of conveying information, ideas and emotions, using a range of graphic media, processes, techniques and elements such as colour, typography and photographs.
-Students will explore traditional and new technologies.
-Students develop many skills and techniques, using materials, processes and concepts to develop work and ideas.
+This course introduces pupils to different ways of conveying information, ideas and emotions, using a range of graphic media, processes, techniques and elements such as colour, typography and photographs.
+Pupils will explore traditional and new technologies.
+Pupils develop many skills and techniques, using materials, processes and concepts to develop work and ideas.